Invariant measures on products and on the space of linear orders: Introduction

-where $\gen{\cdot}$ denotes the generated $\sigma$-field.
-It turns out that under the hypothesis of Theorem~\ref{th:intro:deFinetti}, the invariant $\sigma$-field and the tail $\sigma$-field coincide.

-In fact, Theorem~\ref{th:intro:deFinetti} is a consequence of a rather more general independence result that applies to any measure-preserving action of $\Aut(M)$ for any $\aleph_0$-categorical structure $M$ (cf. Theorem~\ref{th:general-independence}).
+Theorem~\ref{th:intro:deFinetti} is a consequence of a more general independence result that applies to any measure-preserving action of $\Aut(M)$ on a probability space for any $\aleph_0$-categorical structure $M$ (cf. Theorem~\ref{th:general-independence}).
 The proof is based on representation theory and the results of \cite{Tsankov2012}.

-The model-theoretic formulation also permits to use Fraïssé's theorem and apply Theorem~\ref{th:intro:deFinetti} even in situations where there is no homogeneity or an obvious group present.
+Making use of Fraïssé's theorem, it is also possible to apply Theorem~\ref{th:intro:deFinetti} even in situations where there is no homogeneity or an obvious group present.
 For example, we can recover a theorem of Ryll-Nardzewski~\cite{RyllNardzewski1957}, which is another well-known strengthening of de Finetti's theorem; cf. Corollary~\ref{c:RyllNardzewski}.

 Theorem~\ref{th:intro:deFinetti} was announced in the habilitation memoir of the second author \cite{Tsankov2014}.
 Later, some independent related work has been done by Ackerman~\cite{Ackerman2015p} and Crane--Towsner~\cite{Crane2018}.
 They consider a different class of homogeneous structures (with combinatorial assumptions on the amalgamation) and use completely different methods.